Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 <img src ="./images/Conceptual_figure_B2Bsqrt.png" width=60%>
 </figure>
 </div>
 <p align="center">Figure 2: Conceptual figure showing the LSTM cell equipped with the B2Bsqrt activation function.
-B2Bsqrt can be used as an alternative to tanh function.
-With an unbounded range with a finite gradient at the origin, B2Bsqrt can prevents the saturation problem while enabling stable training.</p>
+B2Bsqrt can be used as an alternative to the tanh function.
+With an unbounded range and a finite gradient at the origin, B2Bsqrt prevents the saturation problem while enabling stable training.</p>

 ### Transformer (TANDEMformer, [ICASSP2023](https://arxiv.org/abs/2302.09810))
-Transformer is equipped with the Normalized Summation Pooling (NSP) layer.
+The Transformer is equipped with the Normalized Summation Pooling (NSP) layer, which is incorporated by default.
 To use it, set the following variable:

 - MODEL_BACKBONE: "Transformer"